grzesiek-galezowski/tdd-ebook/manuscript/070_Practicing_What_We_Already_Learned.md

 return "0";
 ```

-**Johnny:** Good, let's eliminate this duplication by introducing a constant called `InitialDisplayedValue`.
+**Johnny:** Good, let's eliminate this duplication by introducing a constant called `InitialValue`.
 The Statement will now look like this:

 ```csharp
 [Fact] public void